Isospectral Alexandrov Spaces: Alexandrov Spaces

 \section{Alexandrov Spaces}

 Although we will not actually work with the general definition of an Alexandrov space but mainly with the construction given in Proposition \ref{proposition:quotient}, we include it here for completeness.
-We follow the definition from \cite{MR1865418}.
-Also compare \cite{MR1835418, MR1185284}.
-By a triangle $\Delta x_1x_2x_3$ in a metric space we mean a collection of three points $x_1,x_2,x_3$ connected by shortest paths (sides) $[x_1x_2],[x_2x_3],[x_1x_3]$.
+We follow the definition from \cite{MR1865418}, also compare \cite{MR1835418,MR1185284}.